thiyagucom/thiyagucom.github.io/_pages/home.md

 ---
 {% include feature_row id="feature_row4" type="center" %}

+Hello There!

+Welcome to my tech blog!
+This is a collection of my technological experiences, presented in the form of helpful guides and insightful tips

+## About Me
+{: .text-center}

 I’m an Cloud Architect with 16+ years of experience in crafting and optimizing cloud and on-premises infrastructure.
 Specializing in Public and Hybrid Cloud solutions, I provide expert guidance in architecture design, operations (CloudOps, DevOps and SecOps), technical support, and consultancy.